HardlyDifficult/Tutorials/Quaternions.md

 The following example shows a more complex rotation where the axis is not aligned with a world axis.

- - It's hard to see with this render, but in the perspective on the right the red axis line is not just straight up and down but also angled from front to back.
+ - It's hard to see with this render, but in the perspective on the right the red axis line is not just straight up and down, but also angled from front to back.
- - The bottom two perspectives show the same rotation but with a straight on view of the axis itself.
+ - The bottom two perspectives show the same rotation ,but with a straight-on view of the axis itself.

 <img src=https://i.imgur.com/5zCrTdn.gif width=500px>

-Axis-Angle and other rotation approaches including Quaternions and Matrices are not impacting by Gimbal Lock.
+Axis-Angle and other rotation approaches, including Quaternions and Matrices, are not impacted by Gimbal Lock.

 ### 2.2) Working with Axis-Angle